riot/riot.github.io/api.md

 </my-post>
 ```

-The expressions in slot tags by default will not have access to the properties of the components in which they are injected unless you are passing them via slot attribute as we will learn in the [Higher Order Components Paragraph]({{ '/api/#higher-order-components' | prepend:site.baseurl }}).
+The expressions in slot tags by default will not have access to the properties of the components in which they are injected unless you are passing them via slot attribute, as we will learn in the [Higher Order Components section]({{ '/api/#higher-order-components' | prepend:site.baseurl }}).

 ``` html
 <!-- This tag just inherits the yielded DOM -->